-Thanks to strong sales, a sharp rise in productivity underscores the revival of the Detroit Three carmakers – GM, Ford and Chrysler – in the wake of 2009’s sweeping industry restructuring.
+Thanks to strong sales, ampoule a sharp rise in productivity signals the revival of the Detroit Three big automakers – GM, Ford and Chrysler – in the wake of 2009’s crisis restructuring.

-Gerald Johnson, GM’s vice-president of North American manufacturing, said that nine of its 17 assembly plants in the US, Canada and Mexico were on round-the-clock three-shift operation, compared with only three of the 20 plants it was operating in 2008.
-The company envisages adding a third shift at another two plants, he said.
+According to Gerald Johnson, GM’s vice-president of North American manufacturing, nine of the 17 manufacturing facilities the company has in the US, Canada and Mexico are now operating on a three-shift basis, compared to just three of the 20 plants it had back in 2008.
+The company also plans to add the effective third shift at two other plants, he says.

 “The industry is growing; our share of the industry is growing – and I’m never going to complain about that because it’s a great problem to have.” said Mr. Johnson.“Three shifts is the way that we think you have to operate to be profitable in North America,” he added.

-Significant improvements in their vehicle line-ups have also helped Ford and Chrysler in their stride to reach a bigger US market share during the upswing, while GM has maintained its position in the face of competition from Japan’s Toyota, Germany’s Volkswagen and others.
+Because of extensive improvements made to the model line-ups aided booth Ford and Chrysler in their stride to reach a bigger US market share during the recent years revival, while GM has maintained its leader position although it faces increased competition from Japan’s Toyota, Germany’s Volkswagen and others.

-The US industry’s rapid restructuring – in which large numbers of plants and dealers closed and thousands of workers were made redundant – contrasts with efforts in Europe to face the excess capacity problem, as many of the local governments have vetoed against the carmakers closing idle plants.
+The US industry’s rapid restructuring pace –which led to large numbers of plants and dealers to be closed down and thousands of workers sent home – is in stark contrast to efforts in Europe to face the excess capacity problem, as many of the local governments have vetoed against the carmakers closing idle plants.

 Via Financial Times